AaltoSciComp/slurm-ssh-node-proxycommand/README.md

 # SSH directly to Slurm job allocations via SSH ProxyCommand

 Want to SSH directly to a Slurm job on your cluster?
 This does that.
-It was designed for use with VSCode as a Remote ssh.
+It was designed for use with the VSCode as a Remote-SSH, but it's a broadly applicable tools.

 ## Remote side

-Place `slurm-ssh-node-proxycommand` somewhere that it can be executed.
+Place `slurm-ssh-node-proxycommand` on the cluster somewhere that it can be executed.

 ## User side

-Add the following to you ssh config file.
-Configure the  Slurm resources on the command line of the ProxyCommand.
-The path to `slurm-ssh-node-proxycommand` must be set.
+Add the following to you ssh config file `.ssh/config`.
+Configure the Slurm resources you request on the line of the ProxyCommand.
+The path to `slurm-ssh-node-proxycommand` must be set to match what is on your cluster.

 ```
 Host YOUR-CLUSTER-SHELL